howerj/forth-cpu/readme.md

 copies with variable bit lengths but there are a few things stopping me from doing that at the moment.

+Also, rewriting some of my programs in perl instead of C would seem like the way to go so people do not have to worry about my C code compiling or installing GCC on other platforms if they do not have it already.
+Some scripts for automatic change log and report generation would also be handy.

 EOF